A day before Buy Nothing Day in 2008 an American salesman lost his life, as bargain hunters in a Wal-Mart shop in Long Island trampled him to death.

-In light of today being “Buy Nothing Day” in North America (and which was celebrated in Israel yesterday — see this post on FRFDR where to dumpster dive, participate in free markets etc), I’ve posted a story below, which I’d written after my first shopping experience two years ago in Bangkok, Thailand.
+In light of today being “Buy Nothing Day” in North America, I’ve posted a story below, which I’d written after my first shopping experience two years ago in Bangkok, Thailand.
 Some food for thought about what drives us to shop, and consume:

 Abercrombie and Fitch shorts, Birkenstock sandals, Gucci purses and Ray Ban sunglasses – I was faced with miles of aisles of goods in the shopping mall halls in Bangkok, Thailand.
 I looked at the products promising to make me more desirable, more pretty, more everything and wondered, do I have the power to choose not to choose?

 I had anticipated the shopping experience in Thailand, where I was told that for tens – instead of hundreds and thousands of dollars, I could buy anything that my heart desired.
 But when faced with the prospect of what seemed like an endless sea of “knock-offs,” I started to feel pains in my stomach.

 The sensory overload created by piles of clothes, stores pedaling watches, the screaming colors, the beckoning salespeople looking at me as the commodity, made me feel nauseous.
 What promised to be a day of shop-till-we-dropped, ended in me reflecting on the concept of the “brand” and how it drives us to consume much more than we really need.